 Click for More History

 This quaint little fishing harbour has changed a lot over the years.
 Now accommodating many fishing boats, as well as private motor cruisers and sailing yachts – it has been a vital source of income for many years.
 Landing fish daily that is sold locally as well as, throughout Cyprus, Latchi continues to thrive.
 And there are lots of things to do.
 From eating in many of the harbourside restaurants to taking a boat trip, or even driving your own powerboat.
-There are some great photos on Latchi Watersports Centre’s website from their beginning in 1978.
+There are some wonderful historical photos on Latchi Watersports Centre’s website from their beginning in 1978.

 As well as the famed Lara Bay, Polis, Latchi and Argaka have their own turtle nesting sites.
 Although we are frequented by both Loggerhead and Green Turtles, both of which are born here.
 The huge Leatherback Turtle just visits and can reach 2m in length and weigh 750kg.
 Wow!